 From our construction, we can achieve a proof of possession for KEM keys that can be used in a non-interactive certificate enrollment process, similar to Certificate Signing Requests.

-It is the case that our combined proof and key generation method means only a single proof can be generated.
+Our construction allows arbitrary attributes to be bound to the key generation, which can be used to incorporate the standard fields from a CSR or more, binding the key generation to its intended use.
 To authenticate other events in the certificate lifecycle, we cannot use a proof from the same verifiable generation approach (since proof generation happens concurrently with key generation), but fortunately certificate lifecycle protocols like ACME already allow for revocation events to be signed by a separate account key [6, §7.6].
-Furthermore, by using the attributes field we can bind a signature public key to the PoP and use it for subsequent PoPs (or revocation), as a work-around.